Karim Fakhrawi: Death

-Fakhrawi was taken into custody 5 April 2011 when he was going to complain that police were threatening to demolish his home.
-He was accused of "deliberate news fabrication and falsification" by the Bahraini authorities, and the government said it would file charges against three employees as well as deporting two others.
-Fakhrawi was in police custody for one week before his death, and was one of many who died while in the custody of the local police.
+Fakhrawi was taken into custody on 5 April 2011 when he went to a police station to complain that police were threatening to demolish his home.
+He was accused of "deliberate news fabrication and falsification" by the Bahraini authorities, and the government said it would file charges against three employees as well as deport the other two.
+Fakhrawi was in police custody for one week before his death, and was one of many who died in the custody of the local police.
 Bahraini police told the media that Karim died of kidney failure, but photos later leaked revealing bruises indicating torture and police brutality.
 The evidence was discovered in the process of burial, when his clothes were removed and his torture marks were documented and released.

 The Bahrain Independent Commission of Inquiry (BICI) stated, "The death of Abdulkarim Ali Ahmed Fakhrawi occurred at the BDF Hospital after he had been transferred from the custody of the NSA.
 The NSA conducted an investigation into the physical abuse of Mr Fakhrawi but not into his death.
 The NSA investigation resulted in the prosecution of two individuals for physical abuse.
 The Commission considers that the NSA failed to conduct an effective investigation into Mr Fakhrawi's death, which would satisfy the relevant obligations under international law."
 It goes on to say "The Commission concludes that the death of Mr Fakhrawi is attributed to torture while in the custody of the NSA."